Arezookhalili/Arezookhalili.github.io/_posts/2023-08-15-cnn-fruit-classification.md

 * Lemon: 100%
 * Orange: 90%

-All classes here are being predicted *at least* as well as with the baseline network - and Bananas which had only a 20% Classification Accuracy last time, are now being classified correctly 70% of the time.
+All classes here were being predicted *at least* as well as with the baseline network - and Bananas which had only a 20% Classification Accuracy last time, were classified correctly 70% of the time.
 Still the lowest of all classes, but a significant improvement over the baseline network!

 ___
 <br>